-Being on the other end, it’s easier to understand that sometimes, ghosting happens!
-Some of the more common reasons I hear, as a dating coach, are: I’m not interested, I don’t want to hurt their feelings, I’m too busy, etc.
+When you’re in a position to ghost someone, it’s easier to understand that sometimes, ghosting happens!
+Some of the more common reasons I hear are: I’m not interested, I don’t want to hurt their feelings, I’m too busy, etc.

 #1 Be Explicit About Your Expectations

 #2 If You’re Feeling it On the Date, Address It

 If you’re on a date with someone and begin to feel uninterested, bring it up!
-Being able to be vulnerable and say “I’m not feeling like we are connecting the same way we used to.
-Do you also feel that?” gives the other person the opportunity to voice their feelings and thoughts.
+Being able to be vulnerable and say, “I don’t feel like we are connecting the same way we used to.
+Do you feel that way too?” gives the other person the opportunity to voice their feelings and thoughts.

 - “Hey!
-I had a lot of fun last night- thank you for inviting me.
+I had a lot of fun last night, thank you for inviting me.
 I didn’t feel a romantic connection and I am not interested in going on a future date.
 Good luck!”